george-labs/george-backend-hiring/docs/assumptions.md

     - If no filename is provided, the application will still ask for a text.
 Sample usage:
 - We have during the run parametrised element named "mytext", which is the reflection of the actual ".txt" file we will be using when it is provided
+- Extracted the InputHandler into it's own separate service, for handling parameter arguments.

+## Iteration 4
+- The solution should keep the total number of words
+- This iteration requires selecting unique words and elements for each different sentence.